Stock events for Worthington Enterprises, Inc. (WOR)

 Ownership

-Worthington Enterprises is a publicly traded company with a mix of institutional, insider, and individual holdings.
-Institutional investors own approximately 51% of the company's stock.
-Insider ownership stands at approximately 38%, with the McConnell family being the largest shareholder, holding 34%.
-Individual investors hold approximately 11% of the company's stock.
+Worthington Enterprises' ownership is a mix of institutional, insider, and individual holdings.
+Institutional investors own approximately 51% to 52% of the stock.
+Insider ownership stands at about 38%, with the McConnell family being the largest individual shareholder.
+Individual investors hold approximately 10% to 11% of the company's shares.
+Major institutional investors include BlackRock, Inc., The Vanguard Group, Inc., Dimensional Fund Advisors Lp, State Street Corp, and American Century Companies Inc.

 Ask Our Expert AI Analyst